• Skip to primary navigation

 Tips for Perfect Mung Bean Curry

-Add veggies or greens: If you plan to enjoy this as a soup, you can add veggies like carrot, sweet potato to celery along with the lentils before you pressure cook.
+Add veggies or greens: If you plan to enjoy this as a soup, add veggies like carrots and sweet potato to celery along with the lentils before you pressure cook.
 Stir spinach or kale at the end to make this a hearty vegetable lentil soup.

 Using split green moong dal in this recipe: You can follow the same recipe, but pressure cook for only 6 minutes.